 If you want to learn more about how to start a claim for a data protection breach, or how reporting a breach to an organisation can help your claim, then please reach out to a member of our legal advice team.

 Now we’ve clarified the time frame for reporting a breach of security, this section will explain what you could receive as compensation.
 There are two types of compensation you may be able to receive as part of a data breach claim:

-- Material damages – This relates to any losses you’ve suffered financially because of the data breach.
+- Material damage – This relates to any losses you’ve suffered financially because of the data breach.
 For instance, your financial details could be stolen, resulting in you suffering from monetary losses.

-- Non-material damages – This relates to any psychological injuries that you’ve suffered because of the breach.
+- Non-material damage – This relates to any psychological injuries that you’ve suffered because of the breach.
 As such, this can include PTSD, anxiety and depression.

 Due to the ruling of Google Inc vs Vidal-Hall and Others, you no longer need to suffer material damages from a data breach to claim for non-material damages.
 Furthermore, because of the ruling regarding Gulati and Others vs MGN Limited, when claiming for psychological damages from a data breach, they are now assessed in the same way as they are in personal injury claims.

 The Judicial College Guidelines can give you a greater understanding of what you could receive for non-material damages.
 Please see the table below.
 The figures have been taken from the latest guidelines, published in 2022.

 |Nature of The Injury

 |The effects may be permanent and there will be little chance of the person making a recovery.
 As the most severe category, the effects will extend through all parts of this person’s life.

 |£19,070 to £54,830

 |Difficulties could extend through all parts of this person’s daily life such as work and relationships.
 There is a greater scope for recovery than the person above.